100 Notable alumni of

 -

 Kamala Devi Harris is an American politician and attorney who served as the 49th vice president of the United States from 2021 to 2025 under President Joe Biden.
-She was the first female U.S. vice president, making her the highest-ranking female official in U.S. history.
-She was also the first African-American and the first Asian-American vice president.
-From 2017 to 2021, Harris served as a U.S. senator representing California.
-She was the attorney general of California from 2011 to 2017 and the district attorney of San Francisco from 2004 to 2011.
+She is the first female, first African American, and first Asian American vice president, and the highest-ranking female and Asian American official in U.S. history.
+Harris represented California in the U.S. Senate from 2017 to 2021 and was the attorney general of California from 2011 to 2017.
 A member of the Democratic Party, she was the party's nominee in the 2024 presidential election.
-Harris became the first Asian-American nominated for president by a major U.S. political party, the second woman (after Hillary Clinton), and second African-American (after Barack Obama).

 -